 I had begun this post eons ago, and somehow it became a UFO.
-A recent discussion on ravelry re using elastic yarns, brought this swatch to mind, and here is the start of a return to the cable pretender category.
+A recent discussion on Ravelry re using elastic yarns brought this swatch to mind, and here is the start of a return to the cable pretender category.

-Big Pretender: this fabric is thread lace, using elastic for one yarn, and a very fine mohair for other: a useful fabric for tightly fitting garments or garment sections, without the hand transfers or the rigidity of an all over cabled item.
+Big Pretender: this fabric is thread lace, using elastic for one yarn, and very fine mohair for other: a useful fabric for tightly fitting garments or garment sections, without the hand transfers or the rigidity of an all-over cabled item.
 The positions for the 2 yarns are reversed, so they both will knit the unpunched areas of the card, and where there are punched holes the elastic will create floats, pulling on the knit only stitches in the alternate yarn, creating the surface blistering.

 more to follow